Guemil/Guemil_Icons/README.md

 ### Creative Commons License | Licencia Creative Commons

-Guemil is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+Guemil Icons for Emergency is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 **This means that you are free to:**